-The popularity of Winter Sonata and HanRyu has taken Asia, especially Japan, by storm.
-Korean popular culture products have earned an enormous fan base (Han et al., 2007; Hanaki et al., 2007).
-Our analysis of the media coverage accorded to HanRyu demonstrates the multiple influences of Winter Sonata on Japanese culture and economy, the political relationship between Japan and Korea, and an alternative reading of the troubled history between the two countries.
+The popularity of Winter Sonata and the Hanryu has taken Asia, especially Japan, by storm.
+Korean popular culture products have drawn an enormous fan base (Han et al., 2007; Hanaki et al., 2007).
+Our analysis of the media coverage accorded to the Hanryu demonstrates the multiple influences of Winter Sonata on Japanese culture and economy, the political relationship between Japan and Korea and an alternative reading of the troubled history between the two countries.

-Our study suggests that Winter Sonata's influence in Japan can be explained by the audience members' engagement with its narrative: that is, it was perceived as being coherent, realistic, and emotionally involving.
+Our study suggests that Winter Sonata's influence in Japan can be explained by the audience's engagement with the series' narrative: that is, it was perceived as being coherent, realistic and emotionally involving.
 Theoretically, our study specifically provided both qualitative and quantitative support for Fisher's constructs of narrative fidelity and coherence.
-The narrative, in this case, realistically portrayed characters' lives that nostalgically reminded Japanese viewers of their past and present lives (O'Sullivan, 1998).
-Further, the sequentially well organized narrative (e.g. narrative composition) with intriguing and ongoing episodic events stimulated viewers' curiosity for watching the next episode, maintaining their loyalty toward the series.
+The narrative, in this case, realistically portrayed characters' lives and nostalgically reminded Japanese viewers of their past and

+TABLE 3 Results of Logistic Regression Analysis for Variables Affecting Viewers' Purchase of Winter Sonata Merchandise (N = 160)^a present lives (O'Sullivan, 1998).
+Further, the sequentially well-organized narrative (e.g. narrative composition) with its intriguing and ongoing episodic events stimulated viewers' curiosity to watch the next episode, maintaining their loyalty toward the series.